 Discover all the key data behind the UK's highest yielding property asset

-Essentially, you’re looking to buy a property as cheaply as possible and do it up to a sufficient standard to be able to rent it out.
+The way buy to let works is quite straightforward.
+Essentially, you’re looking to buy a property as cheaply as possible and do it up to a sufficient standard to be able to rent it out, turning your initial purchase into a high-yield property investment in the process.

 You’ll need to do your homework and make sure you’re buying where there is a steady demand for rental accommodation.